Cheap Thrills.

 Theatre on a shoestring.

-Short plays written to be so easy and so cheap to stage that anyone can do it anywhere.
+Short, sharp plays written to be so easy and so inexpensive to stage that anyone can do it anywhere.

 Sexy, bizarre, and gruesome.
 Inspired by the legendary French theatre of horror and the bizarre, the Grand Guignol.